 This classic pasta salad is normally served with grilled meats or fish and is a backyard barbecue staple.
 These recipes would pair fabulously with Macaroni Salad:

 - Grilled Chicken Marinade

 - Crispy Baked Chicken Thighs

+- How long can Macaroni Salad sit out?
 Because of the mayonnaise in this recipe, it is best kept refrigerated.
 It can be left out for up to two hours in the shade before it would need to be discarded.
 If left out in the sun, it will spoil faster.

-Store macaroni salad in the refrigerator in a tightly sealed container for up to 5 days.
+- How to Store Leftovers – Store macaroni salad in the refrigerator in a tightly sealed container for up to 5 days.
 If the salad seems dry, add a couple tablespoons of mayonnaise to moisten it before serving.

+- Do I have to add peas to Macaroni Salad?
 You do not have to add the peas to this salad.
 They do add a nice texture, but you can customize with other vegetables, like bell peppers, tomatoes or olives.